NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ## Installation and Configuration

 With NativeScript 6 and above, the framework is automatically adding `nativescript-dev-webpack` (as a `devDependency`) and creating a default `webpack.config.js` configuration file.
-The Webpack application bundling and developer workflow are enabled by default and no further setup steps are required.
+The Webpack application bundling and developer workflow are enabled by default, and no further setup steps are required.

-> **Note:** For projects created with older version of NativeScript (version 5.x.x and prior), you can run the `tns migrate` command to add the Webpack dependencies and configuration files.
+> **Note:** For projects created with an older version of NativeScript (version 5.x.x and prior), you can run the `tns migrate` command to add the Webpack dependencies and configuration files.

 ## How nativescript-dev-webpack Works